Best Breastfeeding Tip I Ever Got!

-Breastfeeding may be uncomfortable at first, but once your nipples get use to it and once your baby latches correctly, the pain will disappear and you will see how much easier nursing your baby is than pumping.
+Breastfeeding may be uncomfortable at first but once your nipples get accustomed to it and your baby latches correctly, the pain will disappear.

-Always be sure to contact a lactation consultant first for any problems with latch if possible.
+Always be sure to contact a lactation consultant first for any problems with latching your baby.
 A lactation consultant may or may not advise you to use a nipple shield and can help you get to the root of the problem.

-#1 Breastfeeding Tip To get you Through Your First 2 Weeks!
+#1 Breastfeeding Tip To get you Through Nipple Pain!

 So, what is my number #1 tip?????